 From an applied perspective, Dr. Hopkins’ primary goal is to understand how anthropogenic disturbances alter the ability of fish and wildlife to interact appropriately with their environment.
 He is interested in the movement of contaminants through communities via trophic mechanisms, with most emphasis placed on chronic dietary uptake of bioaccumulative contaminants by high trophic level predators (e.g., birds and snakes).
 He focuses on sublethal endpoints of toxicity including changes in endocrine physiology, energy allocation, reproductive success, and measures of performance.
 He is particularly interested in maternal transfer of teratogenic compounds and resulting effects on developing offspring.
 In all of his studies, Dr. Hopkins is devoted to developing minimally invasive sampling techniques to estimate exposure and effects, and he has published a wide array of papers dealing with the importance of these approaches in applied ecology.

 Dr. Hopkins’ previous research experience at the Savannah River Ecology Laboratory, Mercer University’s Medical School, Auburn University, and the University of South Carolina includes quantification of diverse physiological responses of invertebrates and vertebrates to natural and anthropogenic stressors.
-Currently, he is an Associate Professor in the Department of Fisheries and Wildlife at Virginia Tech and the Program Director of the Interfaces of Global Change interdisciplinary graduate education program.
+Currently, he is a Professor in the Department of Fisheries and Wildlife at Virginia Tech and the Program Director of the Interfaces of Global Change interdisciplinary graduate education program.
 He holds additional adjunct associate professor appointments with the University of Georgia’s Institute of Ecology and the College of Pharmacy’s Interdisciplinary Toxicology Program, as well as the University of South Carolina’s Department of Biological Sciences.
 To date, Dr. Hopkins has published more than 145 peer-reviewed manuscripts and book chapters on subjects pertaining to environmental stress and pollution, as well as additional peer-reviewed works on the physiological ecology of amphibians, reptiles, and bats.

 FiW 5334 Vertebrate Physiological Ecology